rust-lang/rfcs/text/3594-expose-stackrealign-attribute.md

 Also verbatim from the attribute reference:
 Legacy x86 code uses 4-byte stack alignment.
 Newer aligned SSE instructions (like ‘movaps’) that work with the stack require operands to be 16-byte aligned.
 This attribute realigns the stack in the function prologue to make sure the stack can be used with SSE instructions.

+Interrupt service routines (ISRs) often require special treatment regarding stack alignment.
+When an interrupt occurs, the processor saves the current execution context onto the stack before transferring control to the ISR.
+However, the stack might not be aligned to the required boundary, especially in embedded systems where memory constraints are tight.

+By exposing a stack realignment feature to Rust, developers working on embedded systems or performance-critical applications gain the ability to guarantee stack alignment within ISRs and other critical code paths directly from Rust code.
+This not only simplifies development but also enhances the reliability and performance of systems that rely on interrupt handling.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation
 The `[realign_stack]` attribute can be added to a function to force the compiler to add alignment to that function.